shourya-mittal/smartwardrobe/README.md

 ### 4. Set up the database

-Run the schema migration in your Neon SQL editor or using the Neon CLI:
+Run the schema migration in your Neon SQL editor:

 ```bash
 # Copy the contents of scripts/001-create-tables.sql